 It’s the new, easy way to share right from the app you’re using.
 Share photos, videos, and other files with Mail, Messages, and AirDrop.
 Send links from Safari.
 And with a few clicks, post straight to Facebook, Twitter, Flickr, or Vimeo when the moment strikes.

 Facebook support will be added later this fall3 with an OS update.
-While the sharing options are not as comprehensive as Shareaholic — the lack of Google+ is a serious limitation for you — the inclusion of the two major one will satisfy most.
-Given how acrimonious the relationship is between Google and Apple I won’t hold my breath on Google+ integration any time soon.
+While the sharing options are not as comprehensive as Shareaholic — the lack of sharing to Google+ is a severe limitation for me — the inclusion of the two major one will satisfy most.
+Given how acrimonious the relationship is between Google and Apple I won't hold my breath on Google+ integration any time soon.

 Here's a list of the extension I have in Safari:

 I do a lot of reading on my iPad.
 My favorite iOS app is Flipboard.
 It takes my Facebook, Twitter, Google+, Flickr, Tumblr and Google Reader streams and format and creates a visually stunning and fluid magazine.
-In fact, I think Flipboard is the perfect magazine app.
+I think Flipboard is the perfect magazine app.
 Dump all the other apps you are using and use Flipboard.
-However, for longer form articles I prefer to save to the Pocket service.
+However, for longer form articles, I prefer to save to the Pocket service.
 I have the Pocket app for iOS and for OS X I use the Read Later app.
-Often I’ll come across a link on Google+ for an article.
-If the article is short I’ll read it now but it’s longer than the time I have available having a way to save the link to my Pocket list is helpful.
-Fortunately there is a Read It Later extension from Revision 1 Studios for doing just that.
+Often I'll come across a link on Google+ for an article.
+If the article is short, I'll read it now, but it's longer than the time I have available having a way to save the link to my Pocket list is helpful.
+Fortunately, there is a Read It Later extension from Revision 1 Studios for doing just that.

 Make It Short a URL shortener extension.
 You can set it up to use your URL shortener service of choice.
 The popular ones are all included — bit.ly, j.mp, Google (goo.gl), CloudApp (cl.ly), is.gd, and TinyURL.com.

-I have this installed everywhere — Mac, iPad, iPhone.
-One click access to all my web password most of which are randomly generated complex passwords.
+I have 1Password installed everywhere — Mac, iPad, iPhone.
+1Password offereds one click access to all my web password, most of which are randomly generated complex passwords.
 1Password can create an encrypted folder on a Dropbox account for easy syncing across all your devices.

 Don't like Facebook, Twitter, Google and others tracking your web surfing habits?
 Incognito can help.

 Incognito protects your privacy by blocking Google Adsense and Google Analytics on non-Google pages.
-In addition, it allows you to optionally block Facebook and Twitter content on third-party websites as well as embedded YouTube movies outside of the YouTube website.
+Also, it allows you to optionally block Facebook and Twitter content on third-party websites as well as embedded YouTube movies outside of the YouTube website.

-One of the most obvious changes in Safari 6.0 is the removal of the RSS subscription button.
+One of the most apparent changes in Safari 6.0 is the removal of the RSS subscription button.
 This button made it easy to subscribe to an RSS or Atom feed for a blog, or any other site that offers such a feed.
-I use Google Reader as my backend feed aggregator for Flipboard and on OS X I use the Reeder app.
-I’m not sure what the heck Apple was thinking but I needs my feeds.
-I found this excellent extension, Subscribe to Feed, from Daniel Jalkut, the founder of Red Sweater Software, LLC. that bring backs feed subscription functionality to Safari.
+I use Google Reader as my backend feed aggregator for Flipboard, and on OS X I use the Reeder app.
+I'm not sure what the heck Apple was thinking, but I need my feeds.
+I found this excellent extension, Subscribe to Feed, from Daniel Jalkut, the founder of Red Sweater Software, LLC.
+That bring backs feed subscription functionality to Safari.
 With one click it launches Reeder and imports the feed.

-What is your favorite browser on OS X and why?
+What is your favourite browser on OS X, and why?
 Are you using Google Chrome, Safari or Firefox or something else?
 Let loose in the comment section below.